100 Heroes: Ralph Chubb

 After the war, Chubb studied art - working as a painter and then a writer and publisher.

-His major painting The Well (1920) has bathers with boys wrestling, and a number of his works featured male nudes - reflecting a lifelong obsession with boys.
+His major painting The Well (1920) features men bathing and boys wrestling.
+A number of his works featured male nudes - reflecting a lifelong obsession with young men.

-He expands upon this theme more explicitly in An Appendix, a pederastic and spiritualist manifesto.
+He expands upon this theme more explicitly in An Appendix, a sexual and spiritual manifesto.

-Following the second world war, Chubb ramped up his writing, increasingly focused on his mythology.
+Following the second world war, Chubb ramped up his writing, increasingly focusing on his mythology.

 Chubb's books become progressively more self-involved and paranoid.
-Seeking to articulate his pederastic desires, he created a personal mythology which explained everything in terms only he could understand.
-Nonetheless, Chubb's work is of fascinating psychological significance; each of the various angels, knights, seers, and boy-gods in his dream world represents an aspect of his introspective and persecuted self.
+Seeking to articulate his sexual desires, he created a personal mythology which explained everything in terms only he could understand.
+Nonetheless, Chubb's work is significant - each of the various angels, knights, seers, and gods in his dream-world represents an aspect of his introspective and persecuted self.

 "The green green hills, the blue blue sky, blue sea, great golden SUN, yellow dandelions, the pink naked beauty of ripe boyhood, deathless free and happy, brimming with health.
 This I must have.
 Nothing less than this can ever satisfy me!
 GIVE ME MY HEAVEN!
 GIVE ME MY HEAVEN!"
 (Water-Cherubs)